aldajo92/AndroidKt_DialerApp/README.md

 ```

 ## Build Validation ##
-This project contains a github action to validate the app build and tests.
+This project contains a github action to validate the app build and tests for all [pull request](https://github.com/aldajo92/AndroidKt_DialerApp/pulls?q=is%3Apr+is%3Aclosed) made

 ## Author ##
 Alejandro Daniel José Gómez Flórez (@aldajo92)